-1. Creatinine is produced in a relatively constant rate – (expect during strenuous exercise where it increases*)
+1. Creatinine is produced at a relatively constant rate – (expect during strenuous exercise where it increases*)

-* Here’s a tip, next time you have your renal function checked make sure you abstain for any strenuous exercise beforehand as this will give you false decrease in renal function.
+* Here’s a tip, next time you have your renal function checked make sure you abstain from any strenuous exercise beforehand as this will give you false decrease in renal function.

 7 Easy Ways to Lower Creatinine Levels (and Improve Kidney Function) Naturally

 Alrighty here they are, what I have put together is some really easy tips you can put into practice straight away to help boost your kidney function, while having a direct impact on your creatinine blood levels.